View Wikipedia for detailed information on Cuba’s:

 Purchases in Cuba

 Prices are listed in CUC (convertible pesos/tourist dollars) at tourist facilities and other establishments.
 MasterCard, Visa, CABAL and BFI, are honored in Cuba.
-Cards issued by US banking institutions or their affiliates are typically not able to be used in Cuba, with the exception of the Stonegate Mastercard.
+Cards issued by US banking institutions or their affiliates are typically not able to be used in Cuba.
 It’s best to check with your credit card company before departure.
 Please view details of the latest information on Cuban currency.